blaiseishimwe/real-time-bus-tracker/readme.md

 between Harvard and MIT.
 click on the show stops button to add animation and view their location

-To view the gihub page follow the link: https://blaiseishimwe.github.io/real-time-bus-tracker/
+To run the project, follow the link: https://blaiseishimwe.github.io/real-time-bus-tracker/

 In the future, I want to add the time when the bus should be at each bus stop.